Whereiswendy/deep-learning-challenge/README.md

 ### **Final Model Performance**

-- **Accuracy:** The optimized model achieved an accuracy of 72% on the test set, with a slight improvement over the initial model.
+- **Accuracy:** The optimised model achieved an accuracy of 72% on the test set, only a very slight improvement over the initial model.
-- **Loss:** The final loss was `X.XXXX`, indicating better generalization to the validation data.
+- **Loss:** The final loss was also only slighly better at `0.564`, indicating better generalisation to the validation data.

 ### **Result Summary**